HuntJSparra/TaskMasterer/README.md

 Cards, column, and folders can dragged and dropped; text can be double clicked to be editable; and a clicked card, column, or folder can be deleted with backspace.

 ## Statement of Purpose
 I needed a simple, but effective, way to organize my tasks.
-All the applicaitons I knew of either were more compelx than I wanted or lacked more than 1 layer of organization.
+All the applicaitons I knew of either were more complex than I wanted or lacked more than 1 layer of organization.
 So...
 I made what I wanted instead of looking up more apps.

 ## Why Electron?
 A few reasons: